What is a banjo

 - Fender: this company has a tradition of excellence in the manufacture of guitars but also has some wonderful banjos.

-- Gibson: is another specialist in guitars and with great banjo proposals.
+- Gibson: is another specialist in guitars and with great banjos.

-- OME: if any brand offers different banjos, it is OME.
+- OME: if any brand offers unique banjos, it's OME.
 Its products have an innovative construction and excellent finishes.

-- Morgan Monroe: offers mid-range proposals but with many high-end features.
+- Morgan Monroe: offers a mid-range selection but with many high-end features.

 - Orpheum: this company gives a lot to talk about because their models for beginners are excellent.
 But they are also expensive, not to mention the middle and high ranges.